-Comparing Ubuntu VPS and Centos VPS is very important when choosing the right operating system for your virtual private server.
+Comparing Ubuntu VPS and Cantos VPS is very important when choosing the right operating system for your virtual private server.
 To start with, both are completely free-to-use, open-source operating systems with outstanding community support.
-You have the option of selecting between Ubuntu VPS and Centos VPS for setting up a dedicated server or a virtual private server.
+You have the option of selecting between Ubuntu VPS and Linux VPS for setting up a dedicated server or a virtual private server.

 Both Ubuntu and Centos are major Linux distributions or operating systems the majority of the web servers run on.
 However, when it comes to understanding the one that will suit your requirements in the best way, there is a bit of brainstorming required.